What is Life Insurance?

-Final Expense Insurance is a whole life insurance policy that typically has a smaller death benefit (between $2,000 - $40,000) and is easier to get approved for than a Term Life Insurance policy.
+Final Expense Insurance is a whole life insurance policy that typically has a smaller death benefit (between $2,000 - $40,000) and is easier to get approved for than a Traditional Whole Life Insurance policy.

 Final Expense Insurance is designed to be paid out to a beneficiary within a quicker time period than typical whole or term insurance in the event of the insured passing away, and can be used for end of life expenses.
 It's often called “funeral insurance,” “burial insurance,” or known as “Simplified Issue Whole Life" (SIWL).